eCo-op Mentor Responsibilities

 Getting Started

-Start by telling us a bit about who you are through our Mentor Application form.
+Start by telling us a bit about who you are through the Mentor Application form.
 We use this information to ensure we have the right mix of mentors for our diverse learners.
 Once we have your information, we will book a quick phone call to go over some of the specifics about our program and then add you to our mentor pool.

 Finding your Mentee(s)